 The overall goal of the Scholarly Concentration in Biomedical Research is to engage students in the critical concepts that underpin biomedical and clinical research.
 Through didactic instruction and faculty-mentored clinical research projects, students will acquire tools essential to undertake biomedical research, including critical reasoning skills, utilizing the scientific method in research study design, research rigor and reproducibility, research ethics, and disseminating research results for peer review.
 Students will also be introduced to various resources offered through the Indiana CTSI to assist with biomedical research, including human subjects training, the Clinical Research Center, and the Project Development Team.
-Students are required to participate in Indiana University Medical Student Program for Research and Scholarship (IMPRS) during the summer of their first and second year of medical school.
+Students are required to apply and participate in Indiana University Medical Student Program for Research and Scholarship (IMPRS) during the summer between their first and second year of medical school.

 All coursework and scholarly work (except the online Foundations of Translational Research and the Clinical Research Methods course) takes place at the Indianapolis campus.

 The majority of activities, including participation in IMPRS, will occur between the first and second years of medical school and serve as a launching pad for the Scholarly Concentration in Biomedical Research.
 For more information on IMPRS, please contact Anne Nguyen, IMPRS program director.
 Students will attend a series of discussions to help them become successful in the field of biomedical research.
 Topics include the scientific method, study design, biostatistics, and research ethics.
 Students will complete training in the responsible conduct of research and work on a scholarly project at the Indianapolis campus as part of the longitudinal experience.